ravivyas84/atypicalpm/src/content/docs/meta/why.md

 It won't do courses & certifications!
 They are the wrong incentives.

-## What to discuss or debate something.
+## What to discuss or debate something

 Use [Github Discussions](https://github.com/ravivyas84/atypicalpm/discussions)